Sector-F-Labs/reservoir/book/src/api/chat-completions.md

 - Parallel processing of semantic search and recent history
 - Optimized Neo4j queries for fast retrieval

-The Chat Completions endpoint provides the full power of Reservoir's context enrichment while maintaining complete compatibility with existing OpenAI-based applications, making it easy to add conversational memory to any AI application.
+The Chat Completions endpoint provides the full power of Reservoir's context enrichment while maintaining complete compatibility with existing OpenAI-based applications, making it easy to add conversational memory to any LLM application.